 - breach of contract

 The advisory team is led by Daniel Sokol, PhD, a former academic and barrister with experience of supervising and examining undergraduate and postgraduate students and conducting academic appeals.
+He is ranked in the Legal 500 (2022) where he is described as a "good tactician with a razor-sharp mind".
 He has sat as a member of the Committee on Publication Ethics, as well as on committees for the Ministry of Justice and the Ministry of Defence.
 He is uniquely placed to understand the viewpoint of both students and staff.
 He still lectures, appears regularly as an advocate in court, and is also an accredited mediator.

 For more on Aidan O'Brien, please click here.